S3 EP7: Emma Doran

 Kind of drink.
 That's how I'd market it.

-So makeup artists had told us about this new makeup place on Grafton Street.
-So myself and Chloe, who was with me, we went up there and we bought makeup.
+so makeup artists had told us about this new makeup place on grafton street so myself and chloe who was with me we went up there and we bought makeup who's chloe chloe is from avalon she was with me at this photo thing Right, okay, right.

 But I was buying my own makeup to take home from his recommendations.

-I was like, this guy knows his stuff.
-Fine.
+So, Girlo Drink Man, I was like, this guy knows his stuff.
+Fine, he's absolutely wasted.

-I kind of need to get outside and see my face in a dimly lit bathroom,
+It's really bright.
+I kind of need to get outside and see my face in a dimly lit bathroom.

 and

-you have a massive toe on a vape outside and you head in.
-I put 20 on Doran's Pride, which is odds on seven to one.
+you have a massive toe out of vape outside and you head in.
+I put 20 on Doran's Pride, which is that's on seven to one.

 They were separate.